edublancas/edublancas.github.io/_resume/resume.md

 *Research Assistant (Advisor: Liam Paninski)* \hfill Sep 2017 - Dec 2018

 * Maintainer of [YASS](https://github.com/paninski-lab/yass): an open source spike sorting library.
 Responsible for managing the project with the internal team and external community
+* Worked with the research team to turn YASS old codebase into a tested, organized and documented Python library
 * Develop high-performance algorithms for processing Larger-than-Memory datasets (NumPy, SciPy, scikit-learn)
 * Use Deep Learning (CNNs) for neural activity detection and classification (TensorFlow, Keras)